IBM/cloud-functions-workshops/prereqs/signup.md

 1. [Login into IBM Cloud](https://cloud.ibm.com/) using the account credentials you have registered.

 {% hint style="tip" %}
-    _**Note**: You should be redirected there automatically after confirming the account from the email._
+You should be redirected there automatically after confirming the account from the email.
+Otherwise you can click this link: [https://cloud.ibm.com/](https://cloud.ibm.com/)l
 {% endhint %}

 ## Verify Default Region